This page has information on travelling to Bahrain.

 Entry to Bahrain

-Entry rules are subject to change at short notice so travellers are advised to check Bahrain’s latest COVID-19 decisions, the Bahrain News Agency and Bahrain’s Airport website for information on this and other updates, including the latest Bahrain ‘Red List’ countries.
+Entry rules are subject to change at short notice so travellers are advised to check Bahrain’s latest COVID-19 decisions, the Bahrain News Agency, and Bahrain’s Airport website for information on this and other updates.

 Demonstrating your COVID-19 status

-Bahrain will accept the UK’s proof of COVID-19 recovery and vaccination record.
+You do not need to demonstrate your COVID-19 status to enter Bahrain.
+If this changes, Bahrain has confirmed they will accept the UK’s proof of COVID-19 recovery and vaccination record.
 Your NHS appointment card from vaccination centres is not designed to be used as proof of vaccination and should not be used to demonstrate your vaccine status.

 Transit and transfer passengers are permitted to use Bahrain International Airport without the requirement to undergo testing.
 You should check Bahrain’s visa portal for the most up to date information.